Greengage-project/Documentation/docs/HOWTO Thematic co-explorations.md

 PST members and GREENGAGE Observers (GOs) with technical skills

 #### Objective
 This step aims to retrieve the datasets identified in [Step 3](#step3) that are already available in Open Data portals or provided by [Copernicus data](https://www.copernicus.eu/en/access-data).
-This process will involve the creation of ingestion sources for each dataset in DataHub, which will allow us to retrieve the data from the source and store it in the centralised repository.
+This process will involve the creation of the pipelines (ingestion sources) that will introduce each dataset in DataHub, which will allow us to retrieve the data from the source and store it in the centralised repository.
 The technical team should create the ingestion sources with the pilot owners' support.

 #### How can we achieve it?
 This step can be achieved in many ways depending on the data source to be retrieved.
 The ingestion sources can be created using Apache NiFi, allowing us to retrieve data from APIs, FTP servers, and other sources.
 Alternatively, other ingestion sources, such as Python scripts, may require programmatic solutions.
 Finally, the ingestion sources can also be configured  using Apache Druid, allowing us to load data directly into the project's database.
 The technical team will be responsible for creating the ingestion sources, while the pilot owners will be responsible for providing the necessary information.